Then God said, “Take now your son, your only son Isaac, whom you love, and go to the land of Moriah…” Genesis 22:2

 But then decades later in life Rembrandt knew what it was like to lose a child in death, he lost several children, in fact.
 He came to be convinced of the love of God for him in the person of Jesus of Nazareth and he began living as a follower of Jesus.
 As an old man, having lost children of his own leaving him with only one son left late in life—he paints this scene again.

 He does it differently.
 He does it on an etching plate.
-And in that version of this scene, Abraham shelters his son, Isaac with his arms around his son, cradling him to his chest, covering the boy’s eyes.
+And in that version of this scene, Abraham shelters his son, Isaac with his arms around his son, cradling him to his chest and covering the boy’s eyes.
 The expression on Abraham’s face is one of sorrow and love.
-And behind Abraham there is a strong, sheltering angel who cradles this father as the father cradles his son.
+And behind Abraham, there is a strong, sheltering angel who cradles this father as the father cradles his son.

 This version of the story was done by someone who knew how far God was willing to go to embrace us.
 Our heavenly Father was willing to lose a Son, so that He might gain people like Rembrandt and me back into his forever family.